Pistonite/botw-ist/packages/manual/src/ist/pe.md

 have a material *without picking up any material*.

 At first this seems impossible.
-However, the catch is "picking up" - You can obtain items without picking them up with IST.
+However, the catch is "picking up" - you can obtain items without picking them up with IST.
 In an Invalid Star Tab setup, there are 3 general steps:

 - Save with the tab you want to use undiscovered